sonic-net/SONiC/doc/mgmt/SONiC_OC_Interface_HLD.md

 | 0.2 | 07/07/2020  |   Ravi Vasanthm  | Adding support for rate utilization counters and rate interval data  |

 # About this Manual
-This document provides information about the northbound interface details for handling Ethernet, VLAN, PortChannel, Loopback interfaces and design approach for supporting "clear counters" and show interface counters (using interface_counters RPC) commands.
+This document provides information about the northbound interface details for handling VLAN, PortChannel, Loopback interfaces and design approach for supporting "clear counters" and show interface counters (using interface_counters RPC) commands.

 # Scope
-This document covers the "configuration" and "show" commands supported for Ethernet, VLAN, PortChannel and Loopback interfaces based on OpenConfig yang and the associated unit-test cases.
+This document covers the "configuration" and "show" commands supported for VLAN, PortChannel and Loopback interfaces based on OpenConfig yang and the associated unit-test cases.
 It does not include the protocol design or protocol implementation details.

 # Definition/Abbreviation